-Therefore, whilst your Maine Coon cat might only be 7 years old in human years, they are more physically and mentally similar to a 44 year old human!
+Therefore, whilst your Maine Coon cat might only be 7 years old in human years, they are more physically and mentally similar to a 44-year-old human!

 According to Purina, “the first two years of a cat’s life are roughly equal to the first 25 of a human’s”.

 Maine Coon Growing Up

 Maine Coon cats are known for having a very slow growth rate, not reaching their full size until they reach between 3-4 years of age, compared to normal cat breeds that reach full size by 2 years.

 This, therefore, makes the short Youtube video below even more special, since it beautifully captures the physical development of a Maine Coon kitten between 3 weeks of age, to their 1st birthday.

-No one can accurately predict the exact age that your treasured Maine Coon pet will reach, so, just keep in mind that your Maine Coon cats lifespan is very dependent upon the level of care they recieve over their lifetime.
+No one can accurately predict the exact age that your treasured Maine Coon pet will reach, so, just keep in mind that your Maine Coon cat’s lifespan is very dependent upon the level of care they receive over their lifetime.

-Owners should pay particular attention to their Maine Coons health and wellbeing during the course of their cats lifetime, to ensure their pedigree cat experiences the best quality of life that is possible.
+Owners should pay particular attention to their Maine Coons health and wellbeing during the course of their cat’s lifetime, to ensure their pedigree cat experiences the best quality of life that is possible.